Use scripts to perform actions

 Understand how scripts work

-chezmoi supports scripts, which are executed when you run chezmoi apply
+chezmoi supports scripts that are executed when you run

 Scripts are any file in the source directory with the prefix run_

-Scripts break chezmoi's declarative approach, and as such should be used
+Scripts break chezmoi's declarative approach and should be used sparingly.

 scripts.